mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 This will have to be modified for the machine you're using ("mpirun" may have a different syntax, but should be a completely standard MPI call: see the users' guide for whatever system you're on for the details).
 This example would run the simulation with 32 processors, and with simulation parameters as specified in the parameter file of name myparameterfile.param (discussed in detail on its own page).

 The code does not need to be recompiled for a different number of processors, or for a different problem size.
-It is necessary to recompile if you are using the code in hybrid OPENMP/MPI or PTHREADS/MPI (multi-threaded) mode, and want to change the number of threads (processors) per MPI process.
+It is necessary to recompile if you are using the code in hybrid OPENMP/MPI (multi-threaded) mode, and want to change the number of threads (processors) per MPI process.
 Note that there is no formal requirement for the processor number to be a power of two (though that can sometimes be most efficient for communication).
 While GIZMO runs, it will print out various log-messages that inform you about the code activity.
 If you run a simulation interactively (as in the above call), these log-messages will appear on the screen, but you can also re-direct them to a file.

 For normal runs at any cluster computer, you will usually have to put the "mpirun" comment into a script file submitted to the computing queue (again, see your computers users guide) -- in this case, it will automatically pipe standard output/error messages to files, but you may still want to specify filenames in the script.
 This is required for the queue systems to organize the jobs, though you can usually put in special requests to run jobs in interactive mode.